Nicotinamide: benefits, dosage, contraindications

 Anti-inflammatory

-Treatment with nicotinamide decreases the expression of pro-inflammatory cytokines in cultured cells and mice and also reduces superoxide generation in activated neutrophils and monocytes.
-Niacinamide seems to inhibit the induction of nitric oxide synthase (an enzyme that produces nitric oxide) by interleukin-1, at the level of chondrocytes (cartilage cells), thus reducing inflammation and leading researchers to think of its potential role in destructive joint diseases.
+Treatment with nicotinamide decreases the expression of pro-inflammatory cytokines in cultured cells and in mice and also reduces superoxide generation in activated neutrophils and monocytes.
+Nicotinamide appears to inhibit the induction of nitric oxide synthase (an enzyme that produces nitric oxide) by interleukin-1 in chondrocytes (cartilage cells), thereby reducing inflammation and leading researchers to consider its potential role in destructive joint diseases.

 Usages associés

-Nicotinamide inhibits the proliferation and secretion of immunoglobulins by primary B cells.
-Moreover, it seems interesting in antibody-dependent autoimmune diseases or conditions of heightened immune response such as a toxic shock induced by bacterial enterotoxin.
-For example, nicotinamide attenuates the expression of class II MHC (major histocompatibility complex class II: a molecule found on the surface of antigen-presenting cells) and the proliferation of T cells induced by staphylococcal enterotoxin.
+Nicotinamide inhibits proliferation and the secretion of immunoglobulins by primary B cells.
+In addition, it appears to be of interest in antibody-dependent autoimmune diseases or in conditions of heightened immune response such as toxic shock induced by a bacterial enterotoxin.
+For example, nicotinamide attenuates the expression of MHC class II (major histocompatibility complex class II: molecule found on the surface of antigen-presenting cells) and the proliferation of T cells induced by staphylococcal enterotoxin.

 Hypoglycemic